PykeChen/LearnOpenGL/README.md

 # LearnOpenGL

-## learn how to draw triangle --current
+## 一、learn how to draw triangle --current
 * draw triangle
 * draw the isosceles triangle
 * draw the colorful isosceles triangle